balunist/mbp_docs2/source/usage/options/maptype.rst

     - Includes copies of component bodies in the created map.
 The output types SVG File, DXF File and Report are available as Post-Mapping tasks described here :ref:`Post-Mapping Tasks <tasks-label>`.
-Sketch
-    - Creates sketches of the map as view from the top.
-It includes perimeter, cutouts, insets, labels and Bottom Insets.

 DXF File
     - Creates a layered DXF file of the map as view from the top.
 It includes perimeter, cutouts, insets, and labels.
 Inset layers will describe either a depth or depth range